Thomas Cotter, M.D.

 Biography

-Dr. Cotter earned his medical degree at the National University of Ireland in Galway, Ireland.
-He completed an internal medicine residency at the Mayo Clinic in Rochester, Minnesota, and then received advanced training in gastroenterology and transplant hepatology through fellowships at the University of Chicago Medical Center.
-He also holds a Master of Science in public health sciences from the University of Chicago.
+Originally from Ireland, Dr. Cotter holds a bachelor's degree in pharmacy from University College Cork, which he received with honors.
+He earned his medical degree with First Class Honors from the National University of Ireland in Galway.
+He then completed an internal medicine residency at the Mayo Clinic in Rochester, Minnesota, followed by advanced training in gastroenterology and transplant hepatology through fellowships at the University of Chicago Medical Center.
+He also holds a master's degree in public health sciences from the University of Chicago.

 Certified by the American Board of Internal Medicine in both internal medicine and gastroenterology, he joined the UT Southwestern faculty in 2021.